Facelift Mythbusters: The Truth About Facelifts

 Your Facelift Consultation with Dr. Westreich, NYC

 Dr. Westreich, a double-board certified plastic surgeon, specializes in reconstructive and cosmetic surgery.
 If you are considering undergoing a facelift to improve your appearance, contact his New York office.
-Dr. Westreich can guide you on how best to achieve your goals, recommending the most effective, comprehensive, and personalized treatment plan possible.
+Dr. Westreich can guide you on how best to achieve your goals, recommending the most effective, comprehensive, and personalized treatment plan.
+He delivers arguably the best facelift NYC has to offer.